I grew up using a Commodore 64. I ran dialup BBS out of my room. This early form of internet inspired my obsession with computers today.

 Slow Wireless Internet Browsing and Intermittent Connections

 There are many factors that can affect wireless network performance and can make using wireless seem slow.
 Correcting these issues can improve the performance of your wireless connection and make it faster.
-We will first take a look at what can negatively affect the wireless speed and in each section below offer ways to fix the performance issues.
+We will first take a look at what can negatively affect the wireless speed.
+In each section below, I'll offer ways to fix the performance issues.

 These factors can negatively affect the performance: